pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "War as a moral metaphor is limited, limiting, and dangerous.
 By reducing the choices of action to 'a war against' whatever-it-is, you divide the world into Me or Us (good) and Them or It (bad) and reduce the ethical complexity and moral richness of our life to Yes/No, On/Off.
 This is peruile, misleading, and degrading."
 --Ursula K. Le Guin

-"To hear, one must be silent."
---Ursula K. Le Guin (Ogion)

 "A lie told often enough becomes the truth."
 --Vladimir Lenin